unissey/doc-sdk-js/README.md

 // 1.
 Set callbacks for SDK events

-// get a reference to the UnisseySdk event emmitter const unisseySdkEventEmitter = UnisseySdk.getReferenceToEventEmitter();

-// and attach listeners for the events we are interested in.
+// attach listeners for the events we are interested in.
-//    SDK status listener
+//    SDK status listener UnisseySdk.addListener(AcquisitionEvent.STATUS, (status) =>
-unisseySdkEventEmitter.on(AcquisitionEvent.STATUS, (status) =>
 	// status : StatusEvent (string)
     //  StatusEvent.NO_SESSION ("no-session") --> No (or no more) UnisseySession.
 Any reference to previous session should be removed.
     //  StatusEvent.READY ("ready") --> the session is ready to start a capture